stolostron/cm-cli/docs/help/cm_proxy_kubectl.md

-## cm enable addons
+## cm proxy kubectl

-enable addons on managed cluster
+Use kubectl through cluster-proxy addon.

+### Synopsis

+Use kubectl through cluster-proxy addon.
+(Only supports managed service account token as certificate.)

 ```
-cm enable addons [flags]
+cm proxy kubectl [flags]
 ```

 ### Examples

 ```

-# Enable addons on a cluster
+# run a kubectl cmd on a managedcluster
-cm enable addons --values values.yaml

-# Attach a cluster with overwritting the cluster name
-cm enable addons --values values.yaml --cluster mycluster
+cm proxy kubectl cluster-name

 ```

 ### Options

 ```
+      --args string   The arguments to pass to kubectl
-  -h, --help                 help for addons
+  -h, --help          help for kubectl
-      --output-file string   The generated resources will be copied in the specified file
-      --values string        The files containing the values
+      --sa string     The name of the managedServiceAccount
 ```

 ### Options inherited from parent commands